ScottKirvan/UE_QuickLaunch/README.md

 ![](notes/images/Pasted%20image%2020230907163215.png)

+This process creates and launches an Unreal project based on a [`minimal uproject`](https://gist.github.com/ScottKirvan/84d287bafed19a1e9f0b8764ba21ceb8) file.
+The new project will be identical to a new "Blank" project launched in UE4, but in UE5 there are some differences you may want to be aware of.
 ## Building from source

 If you choose to build this from source, everything you need is packaged up as a **Microsoft Visual Studio Solution** in the `src` folder.
 You'll need the Visual Studio **HeatWave** extension to build the installer itself.
 See the additional notes in the src [README](src/README.md).